 I took to my journal to begin seriously processing my feelings.
 I needed to take stock of my life and revisit some long-forgotten passions and goals.
 What excites me?
 What inspires me?
 How do I choose to spend my spare time, and can I make a living from it?
 The answer ~ travel and education.
 Whether in a different City, different State, or different Country I am always excited for the opportunity to learn and explore, to try new foods, attend a festival, meet the locals, hear the stories, legends, and folklore of a historic town, or take a ghost tour.
 This is where I am most in my element, and upon my return I share with loved ones all I’d learned.

 Introducing to you my company, Expedition Confidential.
-Join in this “secret journey’ with me as we discuss everything travel-related and travel-adjacent.
+Join in this “secret journey’ with me as we discuss everything about what makes life fulfilling and the pleasures that accompany it.
 Whatever I learn I will share with you.
-This can include topics such as history, art, cuisine, culture, dark tourism, travel etiquette, packing tips, safety tips, how-to’s, Q&A’s, and My Favorite Things just to name a few.
+This can include topics such as history, art, cuisine, culture, dark tourism, travel etiquette, packing tips, safety tips, expat life, and the art of pleasure.
 Celebrate with me on this new adventure.
 Please leave comments allowing me to get to know you ~ and Stay Tuned!
 Video content will be uploaded to YouTube, with photos on Instagram,